shorepine/alles/README.md

 Speaker connectors -> speaker
 ```

+(Note, you more likely want to feed the i2s amp from 5V if you can, so stay tuned)

 ![closeup](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/closeup.png)

 (note, in this picture the GAIN pin is connected incorrectly, it should be on Vin)